janostgren/SauceDemoAutomation/README.md

 Global Parameterization : The home/main page is defined as Global Parameter and can be accessed from any file in the project.
 Currently, is being accessed only by page objects.

+Test Data:
+Test Data is stored in dedicated json files here: src/tests/test-data/ We can choose which test data file to use in our executions by using the following command:
+" export TEST_DATA_PATH=src/tests/test-data/[file-name] "
+For example : export TEST_DATA_PATH=src/tests/test-data/standard-user-data.json

 How to execute test suites?
 npm run "Sanity Tests"
 npm run "E2E Tests"